Cooling Tower Efficiency: Formula, Psychrometric Principles, and Real-World Optimization

 Step 1: Standard Efficiency

-Step 2: True Heat Rejection
+Step 2: Heat Rejection

-Step 3: Evaporation Rate
+Step 3: Rate of Evaporation

 Step 4: True Efficiency